OFS/opae-sdk/doc/src/fpga_tools/readme.md

 `--target=, -t`

-    Values accepted for this switch are fpga or ase.
+    Values accepted for this switch is fpga.
 Default=fpga

 `--mode=, -m`